Visual AI reference¶

-Typically, neural networks for image projects are enormous and their sheer size make them difficult to work with.
+A common approach for modeling image data is building neural networks that take raw pixel values as input.
+However, using a fully-connected neural network for images often leads to enormous network sizes and makes them difficult to work with.
 For example, a color (i.e., red, green, blue), 224x224 pixel image has 150,528 input features (224 x 224 x 3).
 The network can result in more than 150 million weights in the first layer alone.
-Because images have too much "noise," it is very difficult to make sense of them by looking at individual pixels.
+Additionally, because images have too much "noise," it is very difficult to make sense of them by looking at individual pixels.
 Instead, pixels are most useful in the context of their neighbors.
 Since the position and rotation of pixels representing an object in an image can change, the network must be trained to, for example, detect a cat regardless of where it appears in the image.
-The automation of Visual AI masks this "overhead" and provides visualizations, tuning, and predictions in a human-consumable and familiar workflow.
+Visual AI provides automated and efficient techniques for solving these challenges, along with model interpretability, tuning, and predictions in a human-consumable and familiar workflow.

 Pretrained network architectures¶

 All DataRobot featurizers, fine-tuned classifiers/regressors, and fine-tuned featurizers are based on pretrained neural network architectures.
 Architectures define the internal structure of the featurizer—the neural network—and they influence runtime and accuracy.
-These featurizers and fine-tuners can be further manually tuned to optimize results.
+DataRobot automates the selection of hyperparameters for these featurizers and fine-tuners to a certain extent, but it is also possible to further customize them manually to optimize results.

 There is, additionally, a baseline blueprint that answers the question "What results would I see if I didn't bother with a neural network?".
 If selected, DataRobot builds a blueprint that contains a grayscale downscaled featurizer that is not a network.
 These models are faster but less accurate.
 They are useful for investigating target leakage (is one class brighter than others?
 Are there unique watermarks or visual patches for each class?
 Is accuracy too good to be true?).